khuang28jhu/bs3/README.md

 # BS-Seeker3
 BS-Seeker3 maps bisulfite-treated reads (bs-seq) with high accuracy and ultra-fast speed.
 While being 1.5 time faster than BSMAP and 10 times faster than Bismark, BS-Seeker3 is abel to maps twice as many reads as both aligners.
 In addition to its high-throughput performance, BS-Seeker3 offers additional downstream analysis of bs-seq to further investigate and visualize methylation pattern post-alignment.

+# <a name="NewFeatures"></a>New Features
+* BS-seeker3 now employs an improved index, conducts fast alignment with SNAP, and incorporates a highly optimized pipeline to process SNAP pseudo-alginment outputs.
+* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy and does not waste too much runtime.
+* BS-seeke3 also outputs a quality control graph, meta-gene plot, and bisulfite unconversion rate histogram, which allows better visulatization of the methylation pattern.

 # Table of Contents

 * [New Features](#NewFeatures)